NCERT Exemplar Solutions Class 10 Science Chapter 9 – Free PDF Download

-Person’s food habits decide the nature of the body.
+A person’s food habits decide the nature of the body.
 Regular exercise helps in building a muscular body.
-Body nature is not transferred to offspring hence the size of the body is not inherited.
+Body nature is not transferred to offspring; hence, the size of the body is not inherited.

 20. The two versions of a trait (character) which are brought in by the male and female gametes are situated on